AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/faq-for-the-updated-lifecycle-policy-for-magento-releases.md

 Adobe Commerce 2.3.6 is scheduled to be released on October 15, 2020, and is planned to be the last patch release for Adobe Commerce 2.3 that will include both quality + security.
 After 2.3.6, the 2.3.x line will become security-only and critical quality issues for 2.3 can be fixed via QPT.

->![info]
+>[!NOTE]
 >
->Note: the only time we’ll release a full version of 2.3 is if we need to maintain compliance with our technology stack, such as for PHP or Elasticsearch.
+>The only time we’ll release a full version of 2.3 is if we need to maintain compliance with our technology stack, such as for PHP or Elasticsearch.
 This is happening in Q2 of 2021 with a mandatory update of PHP 7.4, we'll be incrementing the line to 2.3.7.
 For details, refer to [PHP 7.4 support for Adobe Commerce 2.3.x release line](https://community.magento.com/t5/Magento-DevBlog/PHP-7-4-support-for-Magento-2-3-x-release-line/ba-p/458946) DevBlog post.

 ## What is a security-only release?